justin0979/jbook-cra/README.md

 The above snippet will have an error when importing packages that contain a closing `script` tag.
 The error is due to the string parsed in `srcDoc` terminating the contents of the `script` too soon.

-The fix is to refactor the html var's string to have a message event listener and when the code is bundled, post the message via the `iframe`'s' `ref`:
+The fix is to refactor the `const html` var's string to have a message event listener and when the code is bundled, post the message via the `iframe`'s `ref`:

 ```javascript
 const html = `